Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 </b>
 The images below outline this loophole for a 40 person complex for over a year and a half.
 Sewage flood occured from the unit above and was left unclean until both tenants could be illegally evicted.<br /><br />

-Landlords were able to get the tenant above on a tresspass charge by lying to the police.
+Landlords were able to get the tenant above on a trespass charge by lying to the police.
 They boarded his unit.
 He lost everything.
 Landlord got everything "to sell".
 Whereabouts unknown after arrest.<br />

 The woman with 3 kids in the unit below fought for a long time, but no city official could force LAHD and the Landlords to fix and clean the unit.
 They lost a lot, they left financially drained of all resources.
-Since this, She's lifted her family to saftey.<br />
+Since this, She's lifted her family to safety.<br />

 LAHD Senior Advisors and Inspectors worked with the Landlord to do all of this, by giving the landlord unlimited workcase extensions.<br />